V. J. King: College career

 On February 6, 2017, King scored a career-high 24 points on 8-of-14 shooting in a loss against Virginia.
 As a freshman at Louisville, King averaged 5.5 points per game off the bench.
 He started every game as a sophomore and averaged 8.6 points and 3.3 rebounds per game, shooting 32 percent from three-point range.
 As a junior, he started five games and averaged 3.9 points and 3.0 rebounds per game.
 After the season, he announced he was leaving Louisville and entered the 2019 NBA draft.

 Professional career

 After going undrafted in the 2019 NBA draft, King signed with the New York Knicks.
 He was waived by the Knicks on October 19, 2019.
 King joined their G League affiliate, the Westchester Knicks.
-King played in 13 of the team’s first 15 games then missed roughly a month due to a strained hamstring and knee soreness.
+King played in 13 of the team's first 15 games then missed roughly a month due to a strained hamstring and knee soreness.
 He returned to Westchester on January 18, 2020, and on January 31 posted his season high 17 points against the Maine Red Claws.
 King averaged 4.7 points and 2.3 rebounds in his rookie season.

 He was waived on February 1, 2022.

-In the summer of 2022 he signed for the Bristol Flyers of the British Basketball League for the 2022/23 season.
+On August 10, 2022, he signed with the Bristol Flyers of the British Basketball League.
+King averaged 18.2 points, 6.6 rebounds and 2 assists per game, earning BBL Team of the Year honors.

+On June 30, 2023, he signed with Hamburg Towers of the Basketball Bundesliga.

+On July 18, 2024, he signed with Victoria Libertas Pesaro of the Italian Lega Basket Serie A (LBA).

+On July 30, 2025, he signed with Bursaspor Basketbol of the Basketbol Süper Ligi (BSL).